 The Southern California Evidence-based Practice Center

-The Southern California Evidence-based Practice Center is part of the Evidence-based Practice Program sponsored by the Agency for Healthcare Research and Quality (AHRQ) as one of 12 centers in North America to produce evidence reports.
+The Southern California Evidence-based Practice Center (EPC), located at RAND, was established in 1997.
+The EPC is designated by the Agency for Healthcare Research and Quality (AHRQ) as one of 12 centers in North America to produce evidence reports.

 The EPC reviews scientific literature on a wide spectrum of clinical and health services topics.
 We produce systematic reviews, evidence maps, scoping reviews, rapid reviews, and other literature synthesis products.
 Our reviews inform clinicians, patients, guideline groups, policy makers, purchases, payors, and research agendas.
 We synthesize literature on medical, psychological, behavioral, and organizational topics and conduct research to advance evidence synthesis methods.

 Our EPC combines the talents of RAND and our core collaborators at the University of California, Los Angeles; University of California, San Francisco; Stanford University; and University of Southern California.
 In addition, through the VA HSR&D Center of Innovation and the VA Evidence-Synthesis Program (ESP), we collaborate with the Greater Los Angeles Veteran Affairs Healthcare System.
 The center is also affiliated with five health services research training programs, and the Guidelines International Network.

 This evidence map provides a broad overview of the existing research evaluating technology in depression care.
 Computer applications are most common.
 Almost all applications yield symptom improvement.
 Further research on these applications is needed.

 Across studies, our analyses did not indicate that MBRP has beneficial clinical effects beyond comparator interventions (such as relapse prevention, health education, CBT, andTAU) on substance use relapse.